obertscheiderfhwn/LCMsim/README.md

 <img src="figures/validation_case3b.png"><br>
 If the position of inlet and outlet ports is investigated, simulations with a coarse mesh and consequently reduced computational time is sufficient since the flow front progagation is predicted properly.
 The actual filling time can only be predicted with a fine mesh.
 A mesh refinement study must be performed.
 With the coarse mesh it takes approximately 50 s longer to reach the same filling state.
 If the predicted filling with the fine mesh is considered correct, the error with the coarse mesh is approximately 20%.
 This is in good agreement with the results from case 1 where domain size, coarse and fine mesh are similar and the permeability and injection values are the same.

+The results of cases 4a and 4b will be described in a scientific article.
+Two experiments were used for validation.
+In the first, zones with different preform properties were present and in the second, race-tracking was enforced.

-Results for case 4 (Preform size 0.2 x 0.05 x 0.0022 m^3, injection gate at left boundary, 77000 Pa injection pressure, dynamic viscosity 0.3 Pas, porosity 0.41 at vacuum and 0.458 at 60000 Pa, isotropic permeability according to Kozney-Carman relationship with factor 8.14e-11 m^2).
+Results for case 5 (Preform size 0.2 x 0.05 x 0.0022 m^3, injection gate at left boundary, 77000 Pa injection pressure, dynamic viscosity 0.3 Pas, porosity 0.41 at vacuum and 0.458 at 60000 Pa, isotropic permeability according to Kozney-Carman relationship with factor 8.14e-11 m^2).
 Left top shows the cavity thickness, left bottom shows the filling factor and right bottom shows the fluid pressure:
 <img src="figures/validation_case4.png"><br>
 The porosity changes between 0.410 at vacuum and 0.410+(0.458-0.410)/0.6e5^2*1e5^2=0.543 at ambient pressure.
 Consequently the permeability changes between 1.6e-11 and 6.24e-11 m^2.
 Consequently, the flow front must lie between 0.063 and 0.109 m and the cavity thickness must lie between 0.0022 and (1-0.41)/(1-543)*0.0022=0.0028.
 The following snippet shows the calculation of the flow front position for different porosity levels.